Fotografer tager billeder af det danske herrelandshold i fodbold i den gamle idrætspark

 However, not everything went completely smoothly on the charm tour around Denmark.
 On 23 June 1950, Randers Amtsavis reported on "Southern temperament" and wrote:

-"A transition reminded the stadium more of a Spanish fencing arena than a football field, and most people left the stadium with a somewhat mixed impression of Marshal Tito's favourites."
+"A transition reminded the stadium more of a Spanish fencing arena than a soccer field, and most people left the stadium with a somewhat mixed impression of Marshal Tito's favourites."

 Rome 1960